kinecosystem/docker-stellar-core-horizon/README.md

 Tip: to extract the apps from an already-built docker image, run them locally and use 'docker cp <containerId>:/usr/local/bin/<stellar-core|horizon> ./' to copy them to the localhost.

+a note regarding security upgrade: the images generated here is based on the Stellar/Base image which in turn is based on Debian's Stretch.

 # Original repo readme starts here:

 This project provides a simple way to incorporate stellar-core and horizon into your private infrastructure, provided that you use docker.